 Optional Concentration in Certified Clinical Exercise Physiology

 Individuals majoring in Kinesiology have the option of adding an optional concentration in Clinical Exercise Physiology that supplies students with the knowledge and practical experience to become leading professionals in the fitness field who are dedicated to promoting health and physical activity in all populations including children, adults, and seniors.
 Students are prepared to sit for and pass either the American College of Sports Medicine Certified Exercise Physiologist (EP-C) exam or the National Strength and Conditioning Association Certified Strength and Conditioning Specialist (CSCS) Exam®.
 Students complete a 400-hour internship and gain hands-on experience in the Cordova Recreational Sports Center and the A.H.
-Ismail Center; select students also have the opportunity to complete a clinical rotation in the Sports Performance facility.
+Ismail Center.

 This major is an excellent option for students wishing to pursue medical or professional school (especially physical therapy, physician assistant, and occupational therapy) within the health care field while preparing for professional certifications after the completion of an undergraduate degree.

 Careers in Kinesiology

 Typically, the employment rate for graduates from the Department of Health and Kinesiology is 94%.

 - Sport Instructor/Coach